 Logically, processors are more complex than memory, so one would expect them to be slower than memory.
 In fact, that was the case for much of the history of digital computing.
 However, through the relatively short history of digital computing, a surprisingly wide variety of different technologies have been used for constructing main memory and processors.
 Using different technologies, processors and memories have followed different performance curves... both getting faster, but processors increasing in speed at a much greater rate than memories.
 The result is what we all know: main memory is now much slower than a processor.
 But the relationship is much more complex than that suggests.

 It is true that processor clock rates have been increasing at an impressive rate, but the processors running at these higher clock rates are not the same designs that were used at lower clock rates.
 Very little of the performance increase in modern processors comes from using the same design with faster gates.
 For example, the design of an Intel 468DX processor allowed it to run with the then-fast clock frequency of 33MHz and to complete execution of an instruction every few clock cycles.
 In contrast, the Pentium 4 uses "superscalar" instruction-level parallel execution to complete execution of several instructions every clock cycle - an order of magnitude more work per clock cycle, even ignoring the fact that the Pentium 4's clock ticks at a blazing 2.4GHz.
 Beyond that, the reason a Pentium 4 can run with a 2.4GHz clock frequency is not simply because it is built using better gates than a 486DX, but also because it carves long logic paths into many pipeline stages.
 For example, this is why a Pentium III cannot achieve the same clock rate as a Pentium 4 even when they are built with the same technology: a Pentium 4 has much deeper pipelines yielding shorter logic paths for each clock cycle.
 In summary, processor speed increases are largely enabled by extensive use of superscalar pipelining - all of which comes to a screeching halt when the processor has to wait for a memory read.

 Computer architects are very aware of this problem.
-The standard architectural solution is to construct a memory hierarchy in which small, fast memories are placed within or near the processor and intended to be used to hold copies of memory blocks that will be referenced with good spatial and/or temporal locality.
+The solution is to tune the architecture for the kinds of reference patterns that are common and/or those for which performance easily can be improved.
+Traditionally, the primary hardware mechanism used is a memory hierarchy in which small, fast memories are placed within or near the processor and intended to be used to hold copies of memory blocks that will be referenced with good spatial and/or temporal locality.